StormGab1/Lua/README.md

 I am not responsible for how you will use this.

 How to use it?
-You need to run this in your Roblox client.
+It's ready, you just need to run it in your Roblox Client

+You can increase/decrease the speed of the test just edit the variable:

+`lua local Intervalo_De_Tempo = 0.1` --> The smaller it is, the higher the speed